That sweaty feeling of peeking into a room of strangers.

 3. Networking brings me business

-Networking is an investment, not a QuickPick
+Business networking is an investment, not a QuickPick

 Some people approach business networking as an opportunity to spray their business cards around with the hope that someone will need them.
 The same people usually collect a lot of business cards and pop everyone straight into a database, signing their new contacts up for their newsletter along the way.